 Garth, a certified Passive House Consultant, was an important part of the team that made the Naugler House a success.
-His design and energy-modelling skills aided to blend homeowner needs with the Passive House standard.
+His design and energy-modelling skills aided to blend homeowner needs with the Passive House certification standard.

-The high level of insulation begins with the foundation, where 9’’ of type II and III expanded polystyrene [EPS] placed below the slab was designed to also serve as the formwork.
+The high level of insulation begins with the foundation, where 9’’ of type II and III expanded polystyrene [EPS] panel insulation placed below the slab was designed to also serve as the formwork.
 The outside of the concrete walls has 12’’ of type II EPS.
 The inside face of the foundation has an exposed plastered finish for additional thermal mass.

-Perimeter skirt insulation
+FPSF Frost Protected Shallow Foundation Perimeter skirt insulation detail

-Above grade wall assembly:
+Above grade Passive House wall assembly:

 - Locally-milled eastern white cedar clapboard siding and stained white cedar trim.